dart-lang/site-www/src/interop/js-interop/js-types.md

 function callable in JS.
 The values that flow into and out of this callback must be a compatible interop type or a primitive.

-If you use a Dart primitive e.g. `String`, an implicit conversion happens in the compiler to convert that value from a JS value to a Dart value.
-If performance is critical and you don’t need to examine the contents of the string, then using `JSString` instead to avoid the conversion cost may make sense.
+If you use a Dart primitive like `String`, an implicit conversion happens in the compiler to convert that value from a JS value to a Dart value.
+If performance is critical and you don’t need to examine the contents of the string, then using `JSString` instead to avoid the conversion cost might make sense like in the second example.

 ## Compatibility, type checks, and casts

-As mentioned above, the representation type of JS types may differ based on the compiler.
+The representation type of JS types may differ based on the compiler.
 This affects runtime type-checking and casts.
-Therefore, almost always avoid `is` checks where the value is an interop type or where the target type is an interop type.
-Avoid casts between Dart types and interop types.
-In order to type-check a JS value, use an interop member like [`typeofEquals`] or [`instanceOfString`] that examines the JS value itself.
+Therefore, almost always avoid `is` checks where the value is an interop type or where the target type is an interop

-Bad:
+type:

 {:.bad}
 ```dart